 The Big Two derby triumph pushed Linfield to within one point of league leaders Glenavon and Healy surveyed the victory with a warning for defences yet to try to cope with fans’ favourite O’Connor.
-Now who could be blamed for having a Bet on football with 888sport on Linfield pushing for the title all the way?
+Now who could be blamed for having a Bet on Linfield pushing for the title all the way?

 Healy says he spotted the goal-getter running out of juice as the game neared conclusion.
 And with more games to come and the issue of fitness being resolved, O’Connor can prove he has more in the tank and nab more goals.

 “It was a big goal for us.
 I think Michael tired towards the end but his goal and all-round game was great.
 You could see at the end with his celebrations that it really meant a lot to him.

 “Derby matches throughout the world can be tight and be anxious.
 We knew that when a chance arrived we had to take it and Michael did that.
 Credit to all our players, they were resilient, they were dogged and I think if we had picked the right pass in the second half we could have scored another.”

 One aspect of the encounter that didn’t go down well with the Linfield manager was the rough treatment meted out to his stars.
 And he was quick to deliver condemnatory comments on those who he felt were responsible.
 The criticism would seem justified given that winger Joel Cooper was forced out of the game in the second period.